 The hot summer months are upon us.
-In this warm weather, there are few things better than coming in from a day at the pool with the family and relaxing at home out of the sun.
-In-home air conditioners keep the air at the perfect temperature, so you can lounge in comfort, no matter how hot it gets outside..
+There are few things better in this warm weather than coming in from a day at the pool with the family and relaxing at home out of the sun.
+In-home air conditioners keep the air at the perfect temperature, so you can lounge in comfort, no matter how hot it gets outside.

-But, like all things, your air conditioner needs occasional maintenance to keep it running in perfect form and to prevent costly and inconvenient mechanical failures in the long run.
+But, like all things, your air conditioner needs occasional maintenance to keep it running to prevent costly and inconvenient mechanical failures in the long run.

-A regular tune-up for your AC is the key not only to having a long-lasting unit, but also comes with a host of benefits that you, and your wallet, will surely appreciate.
+A regular tune-up for your AC is the key to having a long-lasting unit and comes with a host of benefits that you, and your wallet, will surely appreciate.

 Signs Your Unit Is Past Due For An AC Tune-Up

-Let’s be honest, it’s easy to forget regular maintenance for your in-home appliances.
+It’s easy to forget regular maintenance for your in-home appliances.
 Life is busy, and scheduling appointments with technicians is just one more thing on a long list of to-dos.
-But, if your air conditioner is showing any of these worrying signs it’s probably time to make getting a tune-up a priority.
+But, if your air conditioner is showing any of these worrying signs, it’s probably time to make getting a tune-up a priority.

 Your Utility Bill Is More Than You Expected

-It’s normal for your utility bill to increase a little when you first turn on your air conditioner, especially if you were lucky enough to have a mild spring and haven’t used your heater for a few months.
-However, an abnormally high bill compared to last year, or even last month, can be a sign that your AC could use some TLC.
+It’s normal for your utility bill to increase when you first turn on your air conditioner, especially if you were lucky enough to have a mild spring and haven’t used your heater for a few months.
+However, an abnormally high bill compared to last year or even last month can signify that your AC could use some TLC.

-Just like low gas mileage can be a sign of something wrong with your car, a high electricity bill is a sign that your air conditioner is having to work harder for the same results.
+Like low gas mileage can be a sign of something wrong with your car, a high electricity bill is a sign that your air conditioner has to work harder for the same results.

 A technician can take a look at your unit and quickly determine what’s causing the problem and advise you about options for how to fix it.
 It may be a simple problem they can take care of the same day, or it may be a sign of impending part failure, in which case your technician will provide options for repair or replacement.